devapro/fb-test-lab-action/README.md

 1. `Service Account`: A service account is a special kind of account with specific permissions to authenticate with the Cloud Platform when used on a virtual machine for continuous integration.

-2. `ARG SPEC File`: A YAML argument file that lists out all of the configurations for Firebase Test Lab.
-In this file, you can specify the test APK, filter the tests, select virtual or physical devices and indicate the type of test to perform.
+2. `ARG SPEC`: lists out all of the configurations for Firebase Test Lab.
+You can specify the test APK, filter the tests, select virtual or physical devices and indicate the type of test to perform.

 <br>

 ## Usage
-workflows/main.yml:
+workflows/main.yml (with arguments):

 ```
 name: Android CI
 on: [push]